iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 Also, they're the reason why my friends who decided to study probability to run away from algebra ended up needing to learn about semigroups and monoids.
-Even though I'm a fan of saying "Markov Kernels", in this post we'll go with the name "stochastic" [^left-stochastic].
+Even though I'm a fan of saying "Markov Kernels", in this post we'll go with the name "stochastic matrices" [^left-stochastic].

 [^left-stochastic]: In fact, people in probability generally work with _left stochastic_ matrices, because they like multiplying vectors from the left, i.e. $p M = p$,